 How is Hemp Oil Made

 For making the hemp seed oil the hemp goes through the extraction process of hemp seeds from the plant.
 As the oil is available from seeds instead of the stem, flowers or leaves of cannabis plant, the hemp seed oil doesn't have THC.
 For extraction of the oil, the hemp seeds get bottled, pressed and then further refining and processing is done before the final bottling process.
 Hemp oil contains rich amount of vitamin E, protein and omega fatty acids.

 The extraction process of hemp oil is much simple compared to the process used for extraction of CBD oils.
 The hempseed oil typically gets prepared through cold-pressing hemp seeds for creating nutrient rich thick and dark concentrated oil.
-On the other hand, it is also made through various processes like CO2 extraction and ethanol, drawing from entire hemp plant and also makes the final product containing beneficial plant compounds such as terpenes and cannabinoids.

 What is CBD Oil Used For?